Functional renormalization group for classical liquids without recourse to hard-core reference systems: A study of three-dimensional Lennard-Jones liquids: Analysis of Lennard-Jones fluid

+where the density integral is evaluated numerically.
+The excess chemical potential \(\overline{\psi}^{\mathrm{ex}}\) is then calculated using Eq.~\eqref{eq: pressure}. \item (Compressibility route) Using \(g^{(2)}(r)\) obtained from FRG or integral equation methods as input, the bulk modulus (inverse compressibility) \(K_T = K_{T,1}\) is calculated at several densities \(\rho\) using Eq.~\eqref{eq: modulus}.
+The pressure \(P\) is then obtained from

+where the density integral is evaluated numerically.
+As in the virial route, \(\overline{F}^{\mathrm{ex}}/N\) and \(\overline{\psi}^{\mathrm{ex}}\) are calculated from the resulting \(P\) using Eqs.~\eqref{eq: pressure} and \eqref{eq: F integral}. \end{enumerate} For the MD simulations, we employ only the virial route, since in the compressibility route the integrand in Eq.~\eqref{eq: modulus} can exhibit a long tail, resulting in significant finite-size effects.
+As in the case of the integral equation approaches, when the MBWR equation of state is used, \(\overline{F}^{\mathrm{ex}}/N\) and \(\overline{\psi}^{\mathrm{ex}}\) are evaluated using Eqs.~\eqref{eq: pressure} and \eqref{eq: F integral}.
+Note that for the RY\(^*\) closure, no difference arises between the virial and compressibility routes, since the closure is determined so as to make them coincide.

 Figure~\ref{fig: thermo} shows the results for \(P\), \(\overline{F}^{\mathrm{ex}}/N\), and \(\overline{\psi}^{\mathrm{ex}}\).
 Since this region is close to the critical point, the slope of \(P\) with respect to density becomes gentle around \(\rho^* = 0.3\).
 In terms of accuracy, all methods yield results close to those of MD in the low-density region.
-However, as the density increases, the results obtained from the virial and compressibility routes in the integral equation methods deviate significantly from each other, indicating a severe loss of thermodynamic consistency due to insufficient inclusion of many-body effects.
-In contrast, the FRG results show much smaller discrepancies between the different routes.
-Moreover, compared with the integral equation methods, the FRG results reproduce the MD data more accurately for all thermodynamic quantities.
-These findings suggest that incorporating many-body effects through the flow equations is highly effective.
+However, as the density increases, the results obtained from the virial and compressibility routes for the HNC, PY, and KH closures exhibit large discrepancies, indicating a severe breakdown of thermodynamic consistency.
+In contrast, for FRG, the discrepancy between these routes is much more strongly suppressed.
+Regarding accuracy, although the RY\(^*\) closure yields better results for \(P\) around \(\rho^{*} = 0.5\), FRG achieves accuracy comparable to that of the MBWR equation and the HEOS for \(P\) via any route.
+For \(\overline{F}^{\mathrm{ex}}/N\) and \(\overline{\psi}^{\mathrm{ex}}\), FRG obtained via the flow-equation route shows accuracy comparable to that of the MBWR equation and the RY\(^*\) closure.

-Figure \ref{fig: dist0.5} shows the pair distribution function $g^{(2)}(r)$ at $\rho^*=0.5$.
-Notably, the flow equation method reproduces the MD result for the peak height near $ r/\sigma = 1$ more accurately than the integral equation methods.
-This difference is more clearly visible in the deviations from MD, $g^{(2)}(r)-g_{\mathrm{MD}}^{(2)}(r)$, also shown in the figure.
-As seen in the results at $\rho^*=0.25$ in Fig.~\ref{fig: dist0.25}, even at lower densities, the flow equation method reproduces the MD results with accuracy comparable to, or better than, that of the integral equation methods.